ETCIL’s mission is to help people with disabilities achieve greater independence, self-sufficiency, and full participation in their communities.

 American laws and policies had historically placed persons with disabilities in restrictive living environments, required massive amounts of spending to support this segregation, and ignored the desires of the individual in planning of support services.

-In most instances, the disability does not determine the level of independence – the development of independent living skills and environment do.
+In most cases, the disability does not determine the level of independence – the development of independent living skills and environment do.
 A proper mix of barrier minimization, disability awareness, advocacy, technical assistance, provision of role models and encouraged self-determination defines Independent Living.